mfdRadvic/mfd-automation/README.md

 AlliedBuff -- a straight fudge factor on power levels.
 0.1 means an additional 0.1 multiplier to power DefensiveBuffs -- number or intensity of defensive techniques known.
 This translates to additional health (normally, ninja have 2 health)
-Wounds -- Number of wounds a ninja currently has
+Wounds -- Number of wounds a ninja currently has BuffGiving -- power of buff given to other allies.
+Note: only gives to allies below themselves in the list BuffNumber -- number of allies below themselves to apply their BuffGiving to.